sushant1697/OrangeHRM/README.md

 - **Page actions** (like login, logout, etc.) are implemented in the `pages` folder, named according to the page (e.g., `loginPage.py` for the login page).
 - **Test scripts** for different scenarios are in the `testscripts` folder.
 - To run a specific test case, open the corresponding script in the `testscripts` folder and execute it.
+- Use the **OrangeHRM Test Manager** GUI for easy configuration management.

 ---